dsccommunity/cNtfsAccessControl/README.md

 The **cNtfsPermissionEntry** DSC resource provides a mechanism to manage NTFS permissions.

-* **Ensure**: Indicates if the permission entry exists.
+* **Ensure**: Indicates if the principal has explicitly assigned permissions on the target path.
+    Set this property to `Present` (the default value) to ensure they exactly match what is provided through the **AccessControlInformation** property.
     Set this property to `Absent` to ensure that all explicit permissions associated with the specified principal are removed.
-The default value is `Present`.
 * **Path**: Indicates the path to the target item.
 * **Principal**: Indicates the identity of the principal.
 Valid formats are:
     * [Down-Level Logon Name](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380525%28v=vs.85%29.aspx#down_level_logon_name)